ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 ## General ANTsX utilities

+Although they focus on distinct data types, the three pipelines presented share common components that are generally applicable when mapping mouse cell type data.
+These include, addressing intensity biases and noise in the data, image registration to solve the mapping, creating custom templates and atlases from the data, and visualization of the results.
+Table \ref{table:methods} provides a brief summary of key general functionalities in ANTsX for addressing these challenges.

+\input{antsx_functionality_table}

 ### Preprocessing: bias field correction and denoising

 Bias field correction and image denoising are standard preprocessing steps in